-Restrictions: Do not make more than 1 application per calendar year.
-Do not apply more than 24 fl oz/A in a single season.
+Restrictions: Do not apply more than 11.3 fl oz/A per cutting.
+Do not apply more than 45 fl oz/A in a single season.
+Do not reapply within 5 days.
+Do not apply to alfalfa grown for seed.